-Wheeljack is an automated build system.
-It's main focus is
+Wheeljack is a build system.

 Supported version control systems

 Currently Wheeljack supports Bazaar and Subversion only.
 This is not a hard requirement for the software.
-Support for other version control
+Support for other version control systems can be added.

-also create a script called `wheeljack`.
-That script is the build
+You can install the code by running python2.5 setup.py.
+This will also create a script called wheeljack.
+That script is the build slave.

-to run uninterrupted or from a cron job.
+The build slave needs to be executed periodically.
+You could set it up to run uninterrupted or from a cron job.
 Please look at the options it supports by executing:

 $ wheeljack --help